B.B.A. in Entrepreneurship

 A major in Entrepreneurship offers students a business education with a focus on the issues involved in both starting a business and fostering innovation in a corporate setting.
 The Entrepreneurship Program integrates theory and application.
 Students develop an entrepreneurial perspective through incorporating concepts from management, marketing, technology, and finance to explore the creation, growth, and success of new enterprises.
 Students in the program focus on analysis, decision making, and business planning and benefit from the perspectives of both academic and adjunct faculty, working together to provide integrated and relevant curriculum including the latest business trends and techniques.

 General Education Requirements

-The entrepreneurship major also requires completion of the following additional 24 semester hours, including ENT 396, 426, 436, 446, 456 and 9 semester hours from the following courses: ENT 466, 476, 486 or up to 3 credits in department approved study abroad or internship credits.
+The entrepreneurship major also requires completion of the following additional 24 semester hours, including Ent 396, 426, 436, 446, 456 and 9 semester hours from any 300-level or above ENT course or up to 3 credits in department-approved study abroad or internship credits.

 Other Academic Requirements